munificent/craftinginterpreters/book/evaluating-expressions.md

 The visit methods are sort of the guts of the Interpreter class, where the real work happens.
 We need to wrap a skin around them to interface with the rest of the program.
-The Interpreter's public API is simply one method:
+The Interpreter's public API is simply one method.

 ^code interpret